 Businesses are using Google Analytics Bounce Rate to get feedback about their website.
 Credit: Myriam Jessier

-It’s safe to say that we’ve effectively covered the cliff notes pertaining to both search engine optimisation and proper online marketing tips in the past.
+It’s safe to say that we’ve effectively covered the cliff notes about both search engine optimisation and proper online marketing tips in the past.
 The key to a strong online market presence and proper SEO is quality content, first and foremost.

-You want your blogs and websites to be home to attractive insights and engaging events that do almost all the work for you.
+You want your blogs and websites to be home to attractive insights and engaging events that do almost everything for you.
 And even though Google doesn’t use Google Analytics exclusively to determine your site rankings, it’s still a worthwhile idea to use Google Analytics Bounce Rate as more of a gauge of how well your site performance and potential conversion rates can improve:

 Before and After